ZubairAlMamun2/Gigabit-Feedback-Vault/README.md

 ---

 ## Known Issues
+- First Render deployment may take 50–60 seconds to “wake up” if idle.
+- Currently, feedback data is not paginated (all records load at once).
 - ChatGPT auto-summary feature is currently mocked; actual API integration is pending.
-- Drag-and-drop task reordering works, but simultaneous edits may overwrite changes.
-- CORS issues may appear if the frontend URL changes (update `cors` origins in backend).
+- CORS may block requests if backend is not whitelisted correctly.
 - Passwords are stored in plain text (consider hashing before production).

 ---